alteroo/example.dockerizedploneaddon/README.rst

 Checkout this addon
 --------------------
-It doesn't really do anything but you can use docker to see it.
+This addon doesn't really do anything but you can use docker to see it.
 ::

    docker run -it -p 8080:8080 alteroo/example.dockerizedploneaddon